 Staff Sgt.
 Anthony Houston, of Detroit, and Staff Sgt.
 Travis Gilbert, of Rockford, Mich., both from the Michigan Army National Guard’s 1225th Corps Support Battalion, after returning from Afghanistan, watch 3-year-old therapy dog, Lugnut, do a trick.

 The mental health field has often been one that is misunderstood.
-There has always been a stigma surrounding people seeking counseling, but recently using animals along with therapy has been helping people come to terms with it.
+There has always been a stigma surrounding people seeking counsel, but recently using animals along with therapy has been helping people come to terms with it.
 Many psychiatrists have been recognizing the benefits of pets for their patients, saying that research is showing that, alongside medication and counseling, pets are providing better outcomes for patients with serious mental health issues, such as bipolar disorder, schizophrenia, and schizoaffective disorder.

 Pets are also highly recommended as therapy for people with depression and anxiety.
-Often people with depression and anxiety feel stressed, alone, unloved, and cut off from the world, and bonding with dog can help alleviate these feelings.
+Often people with depression and anxiety feel stressed, alone, unloved, and cut off from the world, and bonding with a dog can help alleviate these feelings.
 Dogs love unconditionally, so when someone is feeling unloved and rejected by their peers, their dog is there to love them no matter what.
 There is also the element of responsibility when owning a pet, which can help keep people grounded.
 Knowing that there is a companion that relies on them completely for their well-being can give a person purpose.

 LANGLEY AIR FORCE BASE, Va. — Gene Mohr, a retired Tech.
 Sergeant, pets Mollie, a three-year-old Sheltie at Langley Hospital Jan.
 30. Mollie does about 10 visits throughout the Hampton Roads Area.
 (U.S. Air Force photo/Airman 1st Class Zachary Wolf)